Arctic Char Fishing - Lodges, Destinations & Guided Trips

 Russia & Siberia – Vast, untouched char habitat

-The Taymyr and Kola Peninsulas, as well as Kamchatka, offer pristine Arctic Char fishing in some of the most remote areas of Siberia.
+The Taymyr and Kola Peninsulas, as well as Kamchatka, offer pristine Arctic char fishing in some of the most remote areas of Siberia.
 Many rivers here see little to no angling pressure.

 What Makes Arctic Char Special?